 4. We’ve been invisible for decades

 I’ll just ask the question, “when was the last time you saw a financial service commercial or print/online ad with an LGBT person or couple?”
-Every year thousands of commercials are presented on television, online, in newspapers or financial magazines, and we’re simply not being represented.
+Every year thousands of commercials are presented on television, online, in newspapers or in financial magazines, and we’re simply not being represented.

 We’re keen on this kind of information and, from what we can remember, we can count such inclusive financial services ads on one hand.
 That means less than 1% of financial services ads include LGBT people.